What You Need to Know About HOAs Before Buying in Eagle Mountain | Kat Ashby

 You pay both.
 Before you go under contract on any Eagle Mountain home, ask: How many HOAs does this property belong to?
 What are the monthly or quarterly fees for each?
 What does each one cover?

 A reinvestment fee is a one-time fee charged by the HOA when a property changes hands.
-It's collected at closing — paid by the buyer, the seller, or split between them depending on how it's negotiated — and it goes into the HOA's reserve or general fund.
+It's collected at closing — paid by the buyer, the seller, or split between them depending on how it's negotiated — and goes into the HOA's reserve or general fund.

 The key point for buyers: ask about reinvestment fees before you go under contract, not at the title company.

-Has the HOA fee gone up?
-How often?
+Has the HOA Fee Gone Up?
+How Often?

 Can you park your boat or RV in the driveway?

-This is one of the most common HOA conflicts in Eagle Mountain, and the rules vary dramatically by community.
-Some HOAs prohibit all recreational vehicle storage in driveways or on the street, period.
+Rules vary dramatically by community.
+Some HOAs prohibit all recreational vehicle storage in driveways or on the street.
 Others allow it for short windows — 24 to 72 hours for loading and unloading — but not long-term.
-A few communities are more permissive.
+Eagle Mountain has a lot of outdoor families with boats, campers, ATVs, and trailers.
+If that's you, look up the CC&Rs before you fall in love with a house.

-Can you park on the street?
+Can you park on the street overnight?

 Can you park your work truck or commercial van in the driveway?

-This one catches a lot of Eagle Mountain buyers off guard — particularly the tradespeople, contractors, and small business owners who are a big part of this community.
+This catches a lot of Eagle Mountain buyers off guard — particularly tradespeople, contractors, and small business owners who are a big part of this community.
 Many HOAs restrict or prohibit parking commercial vehicles, lettered vans, or work trucks where they're visible from the street.
 Some define "commercial vehicle" broadly enough to include any truck with a ladder rack or company decal.

 If you drive a work vehicle home every night, check the CC&Rs carefully.
-This is not an edge case — it comes up regularly in Eagle Mountain neighborhoods, and violations are enforced.

 Can you change the color of your house or front door?